Icinga/icingadb/doc/06-Migration.md

     Migration will cause duplicate Icinga DB events for the period both IDO and Icinga DB are active.
-    Disable the IDO feature -- the sooner, the better!
-    Or read on while not disabling it yet.
-    There is a way to avoid duplicate events.
+    Read on, there is a way to avoid that.

 ## Configuration file